Dynamic duos: the building blocks of dimensional mechanics: The mechanics of motion

 \subsubsection{Dynamics impelled by power}

 We now turn our attention to dynamics driven by a constant power rather than a constant energy.
 Many choices of resisting quantities could be useful.
 We here choose to highlight four possibilities:

-Eq.~\ref{Newton} can be found in slightly different form in the context of mixing.
-In the design of stirrers for mixing of liquids inside vessels, it has been found that the mechanical input power $P$ required for mixing is given by $P\simeq \rho d^5 t^{-3}$, where $d$ is the agitator diameter, $t$ its period of rotation and $\rho$ is the density of the fluid~\cite{Seinfeld1992}.
+Eq.~\ref{Newton} can be found in slightly different form in the context of \Maf{turbulent mixing}.
+In the design of stirrers for mixing of liquids inside vessels, it has been found that the mechanical input power $P$ required for mixing is given by $P\simeq \rho d^5 t^{-3}$, where $d$ is the agitator diameter, $t$ its period of rotation and $\rho$ is the density of the fluid~\cite{Seinfeld1992}. \Maf{Note that in this case the scaling does not relate a variable length and time, the approach adopted in the examples discussed so far.
+We will see in section~\ref{perspec} that any pair of mechanical quantities can be expressed from multiple perspectives.
+The mixing scaling, $P\simeq \rho d^5 t^{-3}$, is but a first example of what we will generically call a ``mechanical perspective'' in section~\ref{mechpersp}. }

 Eq.~\ref{braking} gives another example of regime based on power.
 This equation defines the simple speed $(P/\zeta)^{\frac{1}{2}}$, so we could have put it in section~\ref{speeds}.
 This speed is relevant to dynamics characterized by a constant friction $\zeta$.
 In many situations, the friction $\zeta$ is not constant and depends on speed.
 In general one can define $\zeta$ from the friction force $F$ as $\zeta=F/u$, where $u$ is a speed.
 In the `inertial regime', the friction force is proportional to the square of the speed, such that $\zeta\simeq \rho u d^2$.
 Using $u \simeq d/t$ this definition of the friction would lead back to Eq.~\ref{Newton}.
 In contrast, in the `viscous regime', the friction force is proportional to speed and given by $\zeta\simeq \eta d$~\cite{Stokes1850}.
 If $d$ is the variable distance, this leads to the regime given in Eq.~\ref{Pvis}.
 However, in some cases $d$ is a constant length, for instance connected to the size of a vehicle.
 The quantity $\zeta$ would then be a constant parameter and Eq.~\ref{braking} may apply.